journeyhorizon/coding-convention-and-guidelines/README.md

 - Unless when we are modifying a template that have different file naming convention, we should always use *camelCase* to name a file

+- When you are naming a variable, if it is not a function please name it as a noun or compound noun

 ```js
 const foo = 'foo';
 const ALLOWED_STATUS = ['pending', 'cancel'];